elmahio/documentation/docs/how-to-correlate-messages-across-services.md

 Imagine a console application making an HTTP request to your public API.
 The API calls an internal API, which again puts a message on a queue.
 A service consumes messages from the queue and ends up logging an error in the error log.
 Seeing the entire log trace from receiving the request on the API straight down the chain resulting in the error, highly increases the chance of figuring out what went wrong.
 With the Correlation feature on elmah.io, we want to help you achieve just that.
 In this article, you will learn how to set up Correlations.

+!!! note
-> Correlation currently requires all of your applications to log to the same log on elmah.io.
+    Correlation currently requires all of your applications to log to the same log on elmah.io.
 For you to separate log messages from each service, we recommend setting the `Application` property on all log messages.
 Filtering on log messages is available through the elmah.io UI.
 We may want to explore ways to use Correlation across multiple error logs in the future.

 ## CorrelationId explained